Liam-Deacon/phaseshifts/README.md

 > Please [star](https://github.com/Liam-Deacon/phaseshifts) it on GitHub as this will help
 > to easily indicate that others find the package useful.
 <!--lint enable no-unused-definitions-->

+## Copilot & Agentic Coding Instructions

+For agentic coding guidelines, Copilot instructions, and best practices, please see [AGENTS.md](./AGENTS.md) in the root of this repository.
+The file `.github/copilot-instructions.md` is a pointer to AGENTS.md for compatibility with GitHub and Copilot workflows.

 ## To Do